Orbital propellant depot: Advantages

 Because a large portion of a rocket is propellant at time of launch, proponents point out several advantages of using a propellant depot architecture.
 Spacecraft could be launched unfueled and thus require less structural mass, or the depot tanker itself could serve as the second-stage on launch when it is reusable.
-An on-orbit market for refueling may be created where competition to deliver propellant for the cheapest price takes place, and it may also enable an economy of scale by permitting existing rockets to fly more often to refuel the depot.
+An on-orbit market for refueling may be created where competition to deliver propellant for the lowest price takes place, and it may also enable an economy of scale by permitting existing rockets to fly more often to refuel the depot.
 If used in conjunction with a mining facility on the moon, water or propellant could be exported back to the depot, further reducing the cost of propellant.
-An exploration program based on a depot architecture could be cheaper and more capable, not needing a specific rocket or a heavy lift such as the SLS to support multiple destinations such as the Moon, Lagrange points, asteroids, and Mars.
+An exploration program based on a depot architecture could be less expensive and more capable, not needing a specific rocket or a heavy lift such as the SLS to support multiple destinations such as the Moon, Lagrange points, asteroids, and Mars.

-NASA studies in 2011 showed cheaper and faster alternatives than the Heavy Lift Launch System and listed the following advantages:
+NASA studies in 2011 showed lower cost and faster alternatives than the Heavy Lift Launch System and listed the following advantages: